soobinrho/college-programming/algorithms/README.md

 # Algorithms
-These are the problem sets I really liked from books, LeetCode, or Codeforces. `catch2` is used for test cases.
+These are the problem sets I really liked from books, LeetCode, or Codeforces.
+All of them are written in C++.
+For test cases, I mostly use `Catch2`.

 <br>